cambiotraining/bacterial-genomics/materials/37-plasmids.md

 # run MOB-suite
 mob_recon --infile data/assemblies/SRX23625789.fa --outdir results/mobsuite/SRX23625789 -g databases/2019-11-NCBI-Enterobacteriacea-Chromosomes.fasta
 ```

 The options we used are:

 - `--infile` - the assembly to search for plasmids.
 - `--outdir` - output directory for `MOB-suite` to save its outputs.
 - `-g` - the path to the reference database of known plasmid sequences.
 This is a required parameter for `MOB-suite` to identify plasmids in the input assembly.

-As it runs, `MOB-suite` prints several messages to the screen.
+As it runs, `mob_recon` prints several messages to the screen.

-We can see all the output files `MOB-suite` generated:
+We can see all the output files `mob_recon` generated:

 ```bash
 ls results/mobsuite/SRX23625789
 ```

 ```
 biomarkers.blast.txt  mge.report.txt        chromosome.fasta     plasmid_AA379.fasta  plasmid_AA619.fasta
 contig_report.txt     mobtyper_results.txt  plasmid_AA170.fasta  plasmid_AA474.fasta  plasmid_AD548.fasta